Treatment for Morton’s neuroma (syndrome) involves reducing pain and inflammation with stretching and strengthening exercises.

 - Prevent compression on the nerve in the future

-Reducing pain and inflammation
+Reduce pain and inflammation

-Apply ice or cold therapy to the foot for 10 to 15 minutes every hour initially if possible reducing frequency as required as pain and inflammation is relieved.
+Apply ice or cold therapy to the foot for 10 to 15 minutes every hour initially if possible reducing frequency as required as pain and inflammation are relieved.
 Do not apply ice directly to the skin as it may cause ice burns.
 Wrap in a wet tea towel or use a commercially available cold pack.

 Rest from painful activities.
 This may initially mean staying off your feet altogether.
 Continuing to exercise on the foot will not allow the inflammation to reduce and the injury to heal.
-It is important to maintain fitness through non-weight bearing exercises such as swimming or cycling or use the opportunity to work on upper body strength.
+It is important to maintain fitness through non-weight-bearing exercises such as swimming or cycling or use the opportunity to work on upper body strength.

 The initial pain and inflammation should go away within a few days if looked after properly.
-However more chronic cases that do not respond to rest and ice and padding may require a corticosteroid injection as well as padding.
+However, more chronic cases that do not respond to rest and ice and padding may require a corticosteroid injection as well as padding.

 Plantar fascia stretch

 When the athlete can walk without pain and have good mobility and flexibility they can begin to return to running.
-For biomechanical problems such as overpronation are not corrected with orthotics then it is more likely the injury will recur at this stage.
+If biomechanical problems such as overpronation are not corrected with orthotics then it is more likely the injury will recur at this stage.
 An example of a gradual return to running is given below:

-- Day 1 – walk 4 minutes, jog 2 minutes, repeat 4 times|
+|1||Walk 4 minutes, jog 2 minutes, repeat 4 times|

-- Day 3 – walk 4 minutes, jog 3 minutes, repeat 3 times|
+|3||Walk 4 minutes, jog 3 minutes, repeat 3 times|

-- Day 5 – walk 3 minutes, jog 4 minutes, repeat 4 times|
+|5||Walk 3 minutes, jog 4 minutes, repeat 4 times|

-- Day 7 – walk 2 minutes, jog 6 minutes, repeat 4 times|
+|7||Walk 2 minutes, jog 6 minutes, repeat 4 times|